bwsoftinc/yet-another-angular-html5-drag-drop/README.md

 | return       | boolean | Whether default action was handled                     |

 Notes
-* `item` is a copy so changes can be made, webapi's called, id's updated, or item completely replaced with another without affecting the object model
 * Default action is removing the orginal `item` from `sourceArray` and inserting to `targetArray` at `targetIndex`.
 If some other action is necessary or default action undesirable then return true signaling the default action was handled in user code.

 ####`oncopy(item, sourceArray, targetIndex, targetArray)` triggered ondrop event